 The MSI MAG A1000GL PCIE5 PSU delivers 1000W of reliable power at a competitive price point.
 Whilst the 80+ Bronze efficiency rating won't win awards for electricity savings, the robust cable configuration, quiet 120mm fan, and five-year warranty make this a sensible choice for gaming builds.
 The lack of native 12VHPWR connectivity is disappointing for RTX 4090 owners, but for most single-GPU systems, this PSU performs admirably.

-• 120mm fan provides quiet operation under typical gaming loads
+- Quiet 120mm fan operation during typical gaming loads

 Need Help Sizing Your PSU?